 You’re gonna love delicious slow cooker carne asada style Mexican shredded beef!
 An easy filling for tacos, burritos, nachos, and enchiladas!
 The possibilities for using this tasty shredded beef are endless!You're gonna love this delicious slow cooker carne asada style Mexican shredded beef, an easy, perfect filling for tacos, burritos, nachos, and enchiladas!

 Traditional carne asada (which means “grilled meat”) is typically made using flank steak or skirt steak.
-I stumbled upon this variation recipe on Pinterest which uses stew meat (a less expensive type of beef), and since I had some already in our freezer, decided to try this particular recipe.
+I stumbled upon this variation recipe on Pinterest which uses stew meat (a less expensive type of beef).
+Since I had some already in our freezer, I decided to try this particular recipe.

 Scroll Down for A Printable Recipe Card At The Bottom Of The Page